 The Careers & Employability Service works together with institutes and other services to support the careers and employability of all students within the university.

 - Careers sessions within the curriculum (details on the full range of sessions available).

 - Additional career talks and events for students

 - Job vacancies

-- Analysis of information on graduate destinations collected through the Destinations of Leavers from Higher Education (DLHE) and Graduate Outcomes surveys
+- Analysis and insight of employability data collected through the Career Registration and Graduate Outcomes surveys

 A Personal Academic Tutor's Guide to Employability

 |School of Nursing & Midwifery